 Minor Monsters is proposed as a miniature Natural History Museum dedicated to a rare class of animals: Chilean stage designers.
-We have transformed the seminal figures of our discipline into particular creatures: hybrids inspired in the artists' obsessions and their body of work.
+We have transformed the seminal figures of our discipline into particular creatures: hybrids inspired by the artists’ obsessions and their body of work.
 Through exhibits such as handcrafted fake taxidermies and scientific-like illustrations, the installation operates as a tour of the rich fauna that make up the theatre and performance design scene in Chile.

 We have collected more than forty “monsters”, created from costume, lighting, scenography, and integral designers.
 These creatures represent the huge variety of visual and technical languages that exist in Chilean theatre today.